lorenzocorallo/.dotfiles/README.md

 There are two scripts to either `install` and `clean` the environment.\
 Use `chmod +x ./install ./clean_env` to make them executable and then run `./install` or `./clean_env` based on the operation you wanna do.
+NOTE: the scripts will install packages and stuffs, so check them before executing.